ryanatkn/fuz/.changeset/proud-buses-arrive.md

 ---
-"@ryanatkn/fuz": minor
+'@ryanatkn/fuz': patch
 ---

-improve contextmenu api
+improve contextmenu api to have more flexible action params